coreyphillips/vanity-pubky/README.md

 ```

 Where:
-- `PREFIX` is the desired beginning letters of your public key (default: "corey")
+- `PREFIX` is the desired beginning letters of your public key
 - `PASSPHRASE` is the passphrase used to encrypt the recovery file (default: "password")

 ### Examples